jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

   * **Han, Jungmin**, Müge Finkel, Steven Finkel, Fırat Duruşan, and Erdem Yörük. "[Online Gendered Violence and Visibility in Electoral Autocracies: Evidence from Parliamentary and Local Elections in Türkiye](/working_paper3/)." _**Accepted** at European Journal of Political Research_.

-  * **Han, Jungmin**, Müge Finkel, Dhanaraj Thakur, Steven Finkel, Fırat Duruşan, and Erdem Yörük. "[Asymmetries of Vulnerability: How Race and Party Shape Online Violence Targeting Women in the 2024 U.S. Election](/working_paper4/)."
+  * **Han, Jungmin**, Müge Finkel, Dhanaraj Thakur, Steven Finkel, Fırat Duruşan, and Erdem Yörük. "[Asymmetries of Vulnerability: How Race and Party Shape Online Violence Targeting Women in the 2024 U.S. Election](/working_paper4/)." _Under Review_.

   * **Han, Jungmin**, Müge Finkel, and Steven Finkel.
 "Authoritarian Resilience and Electoral Retribution: Online Violence and Gender Vulnerability in Brazil." _Work in Progress_